Economics Section 📈 📉

 I love this model not only because of how intuitive it is but because a lot of other models in economics rely on the foundations built by it, plus the fact that can be applied to many other different situations on its own.

-The reaction to price change of each type good is it the not same, if prices of both bread and sweets increased for example, people would still keep buying bread, but not sweets.
-This is referred to as the price elasticity of demand and price elasticity of supply, that is the sensitivity to price change of demand and supply respectively, they're the slopes or the gradients of the 2 curves.
-If the graph is steeper then it is more inelastic and vice versa.
+The reaction to price change of each type good is not same, if prices of both bread and sweets increased for example, people would still keep buying bread, but not sweets.
+This is referred to as the price elasticity of demand and price elasticity of supply, that is, the sensitivity to price change of demand and supply respectively, they're the slopes or the gradients of the 2 curves.
+If the graph is steeper, then it is more inelastic and vice versa.

 Changes in demand and Supply

-On the right, If there is an economic downturn or increase in demand for a rivalry product, the quantity demanded of a product would decline and suppliers would have to supply less which would lead to equilibrium \(E_1\).
+On the right, If there is an economic downturn or an increase in demand for a rival product, the quantity demanded of a product would decline, and suppliers would have to supply less, which would lead to equilibrium \(E_1\).
 If the population increases or the economy improves however, the quantity demanded would rise and the demand curve would shift to the right .

 In economics, a contrast is made between absolute and competitive advantage, absolute advantage refers to the ability to produce more goods or services than someone else, while comparative advantage refers to an ability to produce more goods and services at a lower opportunity cost.